opensafely/ADHD-Pre-and-Post-Covid/analysis/README.md

 * Table_2_Prevalence_of_ADHD_Diagnosis – The file displays the prevalence including counts of ADHD diagnosis for each year in the general population
 * Table_3_with_ADHD_that_are_prescribed_ADHD_medication - The file displays the prevalence including counts of patients with an ADHD diagnosis and taking ADHD medication for each year in the general population
-* Table_3_without_ADHD_that_are_prescribed_ADHD_medication - The file displays the prevalence including counts of patients with an ADHD medication and do not have an ADHD diagnosed code in the general population
+* Table_3_without_ADHD_that_are_prescribed_ADHD_medication - The file displays the prevalence including counts of patients with an ADHD medication and do not have an ADHD diagnosed code in the general population.
+Changes:
+    * We have applied a stricter condition of patients who have never had an ADHD diagnosis code.
+Thus, excluding the group of patients that have taken ADHD medication before their diagnosis.
 * Table_3_are_prescribed_ADHD_medication_in_ADHD_group - The file displays the prevalence including counts of patients that have taken ADHD medication in the population of patients of with ADHD diagnosis code.
 * Table_3_percentage_of_people_with_ADHD_then_have_had_meds_in_the_last_6_months - The monthly percentage of patients with ADHD that have taken an ADHD medication in the last 6 months.
 Disclosure Control:
     * The age category is grouped at a larger age range in 35 and over to suppress small numbers.